WarlaxZ/alexa-home-controller/README.md

-# alexa-home-controller
+# Alexa-Home-Controller
-Control all items in my home from amazon's Alexa
+Control all items in my home from an Amazon Echo (Alexa)